alessandroCidney/awesome-file-input-watcher/README.md

 In this example, if the input receive a image file, this image file will be used as background image of the <div> element.
 And if the file change, the background image of the <div> element will be change too.

-With `createBackgroundImageConnection()` you can define an CSS style that will be applied to the element when the input receive a file.
+With `createBackgroundImageConnection()` you can define a CSS style that will be applied to the element when the input receive a file.

 ```javascript
 import { createBackgroundImageConnection } from 'awesome-file-input-watcher';